rkashyap621/Python-Blackjack/README.md

 2. The  usual HIT and STAND player actions
 3. Win, Bust and Push declaration by Dealer (Computer) in a casual friendly way.

-# Improvements whoch can be implemented:
+# Improvements which can be implemented:
 1. Inclusion of DOUBLE DOWN and SPLIT Player Actions.
 2. Shoe Rack Implementation with 4, 6 or 8 Decks selection by players( Default can be: 2 Decks).
 3. Continous round play implementation with stats track of number of Wins, Pushes and Busts.